Isle of Anglesey County Council

 • 450 g - any other fruit

-The following fruits can be used in the manufacture of extra jam and extra jelly but cannot be mixed with other fruits:
+The following fruits can be used in the manufacture of extra jam and extra jelly, but must not be mixed with other fruits:

 • apples